binineni/binineni/README.md

 > **About Me**
 - 🏫 I'm currently studying at Chung-Ang University, in South Korea.
 - 🧑🏻‍💻 I'm majoring in Applied Statistics and Computer Science.
-- ❤️‍🔥 I'm interested in NLP and various study related to data.
+- ❤️‍🔥 I'm interested in various study related to data.

 > **Prize & Experience**